env.dev

 Linux commands quick reference: file management, process control, networking, permissions, systemd, and disk usage.

 A quick reference for essential Linux commands.
 Covers file management, process control, networking, permissions, systemd, and disk usage.
+Uses the modern iproute2 tooling (ip, ss) — ifconfig and netstat come from net-tools, long deprecated in favor of iproute2 and absent from minimal images.

 File Management